jinjagit/wasm-3d/README.md

 **/*.rs.bk
 Cargo.lock
 ```
-add `travis.yml` with contents as on Github repo.
+add `travis.yml` with contents as in wasm-test template
 set `"name": "wasm-3d"` in `package.json`, and also change to:
 ```
 "dependencies": {